-- Intended for Humans In the following, shell glob notation {a,b} is used to document similar variants of similar macros in a single place.
-When you actually call the macro, you must choose one of the possible variants (excluding the braces). - the-err-msg Show reported errors for a resource.
+Intended for Humans In the following, shell glob notation {a,b} is used to document similar variants of similar macros in a single place.
+When you actually call the macro, you must choose one of the possible variants (excluding the braces).

+- the-err-msg Show reported errors for a resource.
 When the resource argument is missing or empty, show global error information. - all-err-msg Like before, but show all information including those which are OK.
-This way, you get a list 22 of all potential error information present in the system. - {all,the}-wrn-msg Show all / reported warnings in the system. - {all,the}-inf-msg Show all / reported informational messages in the system. - {all,the}-msg Show all / reported messages regardless of its classification. - {all,the}-global-msg Show global messages not associated with any resource (the resource argument of the marsadm command is ignored in this case). - {all,the}-global-{inf,wrn,err}-msg Dito, but more specific. - {all,the}-pretty-{global-,}{inf-,wrn-,err-,}msg Dito, but show numerical timestamps in a human readable form. - todo-{attach, sync, fetch, replay, primary} Shows a boolean value (0 or 1) indicating the current state of the corresponding todo switch (whether on or off).
-The meaning of todo switches is illustrated in section 3.5.
+This way, you get a list26 of all potential error information present in the system. - {all,the}-wrn-msg Show all / reported warnings in the system. - {all,the}-inf-msg Show all / reported informational messages in the system. - {all,the}-msg Show all / reported messages regardless of its classification. - {all,the}-global-msg Show global messages not associated with any resource (the resource argument of the marsadm command is ignored in this case). - {all,the}-global-{inf,wrn,err}-msg Dito, but more specific.

-$^{^{22}}$ The list may be extended in future versions of MARS.
+$^{^{26}}$ The list may be extended in future versions of MARS.

-get-resource-{fat,err,wrn} Access to the internal error status files.
+- {all,the}-{global-,}{inf-,wrn-,err-,}count Instead of showing the messages, show their count (number of lines). - get-resource-{fat,err,wrn} Access to the internal error status files.
 This is not an official interface and may thus change at any time without notice.
 Use this only for human inspection, not for scripting!